danrobdean/online-services/docs/analytics-pipeline/1-cloud-endpoint.md

 Your logic should include:

-- Augmenting events automatically with all required root fields of an event, only requiring custom event attributes to be passed in (which all go into **eventAttributes**).
+- Augmenting events automatically with all required root fields of an event, only requiring custom event attributes to be passed in (which all go into `eventAttributes`).
 - Batching events up before emitting them (every X seconds or Y events [~payload size], whichever comes first).
-- Making a simple POST request to a configurable endpoint (e.g. which host, URL parameters & headers).
+- Making a POST request to a configurable endpoint (e.g. which host, URL parameters & headers).
+    + Ideally, the logic can handle batching + custom URL parameters per `eventClass`/`eventType`, so for instance all `frames_per_second` events will be POST'ed in batches to `..&event_category=frames_per_second..`, staging them for aggregation before being ingested into BigQuery, whereas less frequent events can go to `..&event_category=function..`, etc.
 - Allowing the configuration of retries & have fallback mechanisms (e.g. first try production endpoint, then staging endpoint, then testing endpoint).
 - Capping the bandwidth provided to emitting events, as to never degrade game performance too much.
 - In case hook is client-side: local caching of events in case connection is offline.